devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 terraform.tf
 ```

-Terraform loads **all** `.tf` files in the working directory as a single merged configuration — filenames are a human organizational convention, not a Terraform requirement.
+Terraform loads **all** `.tf` files in the working directory as a single merged configuration, filenames are a human organizational convention, not a Terraform requirement.
 I've worked in codebases with one giant `main.tf` and codebases split into a dozen files by resource domain; Terraform treats them identically.
 The split exists purely for the humans reading the diff in a pull request.

 ## 11. Providers

-Providers are what let Terraform talk to external APIs — AWS, Azure, GCP, Kubernetes, GitHub, Cloudflare, Datadog, and hundreds more.
+Providers are what let Terraform talk to external APIs, AWS, Azure, GCP, Kubernetes, GitHub, Cloudflare, Datadog, and hundreds more.
 Think of a provider as a plugin that translates your declarative resource blocks into that platform's specific API calls.

 ```hcl
 provider "aws" {